Ayodamola01/LITA_Capstone-Project/README.md

 - Create a dashboard that visualizes the insights found in Excel and SQL.
 The dashboard should include a sales overview, top-performing products, and regional breakdowns.

+**Project 2: Customer Segmentation for a Subscription Service**
+Summary: This project involves analyzing customer data for a subscription service to identify segments and trends.
+Your goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+The final deliverable is a Power BI dashboard that presents your analysis.
+Instructions:
+1. Excel:
+- Analyze customer data using pivot tables to find subscription patterns.
+- Calculate the average subscription duration and identify the most popular subscription types.
+- Create any other interesting reports.
+2. SQL:
+Hint – You need to load the dataset into your SQL Server environment to write and validate your queries.
+Write queries to extract key insights based on the following questions.
+- retrieve the total number of customers from each region.
+- find the most popular subscription type by the number of customers.
+- find customers who canceled their subscription within 6 months.
+- calculate the average subscription duration for all customers.
+- find customers with subscriptions longer than 12 months.
+- calculate total revenue by subscription type.
+- find the top 3 regions by subscription cancellations.
+- find the total number of active and canceled subscriptions.
+3. Power BI:
+- Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
+Include slicers for interactive analysis